-Audit of records - Watford Hospital
+Audit of records

-Audits were conducted for seven bodies from refrigerated storage and one from freezer storage.
-Identification details on bodies were crosschecked against the information recorded in the mortuary electronic register and associated paperwork.
+Audits were conducted onsite of one body in frozen storage and two bodies from refrigerated storage.
+Identification details on bodies were crosschecked against the information recorded in the register and associated paperwork, in addition to information held on the fridge plaques and in the electronic patient record system.
 No discrepancies were identified.